isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 GEMS (research) encourage FIs based in Sg to hire equity research professionals by co-funding hiring costs of equity research analysts.

 <a href="https://www.mas.gov.sg/schemes-and-initiatives/grant-for-equity-market-singapore-scheme" target="_blank" style="color:#037e8a">Find out more</a>

+#### Grant for Low-GWP Refrigerant Chillers

+This grant encourages companies to make an early switch to water-cooled chillers using lower global warming potential (GWP) refrigerants

+<a href="https://www1.bca.gov.sg/buildsg/sustainability/green-mark-incentive-schemes/grant-for-low-gwp-refrigerant-chillers-logr" target="_blank" style="color:#037e8a">Find out more</a>

 #### Grow Digital